PaasmerIoT/SBC-SDK/README.md

 ## Pre Requisites

-Registration on the portal http://developer.paasmer.co is necessary to connect the device to the **Paasmer IoT Platfrom** .The SDK has been tested on the Raspberry PI 3 with Raspbian Jessie (https://downloads.raspberrypi.org/raspbian_latest)
+Registration on the portal http://developer.paasmer.co, is necessary to connect the devices to the **Paasmer IoT Platfrom** .The SDK has been tested on the Raspberry PI 3 with Raspbian Jessie (https://downloads.raspberrypi.org/raspbian_latest)

 # Installation